The Gilbert Arborescence Problem: Introduction

 \section{Introduction}

 The \emph{Steiner Minimum Tree (SMT) problem} asks for a shortest network spanning a given set of nodes (\emph{terminals}) in a given metric space.
 It differs from the minimum spanning tree problem in that additional nodes, referred to as \emph{Steiner points}, can be included to create a spanning network that is shorter than would otherwise be possible.
-This is a fundamental problem in physical network design optimisation, and has numerous applications, including the design of telecommunications or transport networks for the problem in the Euclidean plane (the $l_2$ metric), and the design of microchips for the problem in the rectilinear plane (the $l_1$ metric)~\cite{hwang-1992}.
+In this paper we consider the geometric version of this problem, where the metric space is a normed vector space, and the Steiner points can be any points in that space (as opposed to the network version of the SMT problem where the Steiner points are restricted to being vertices of a given network).
+This geometric version of the SMT problem is a fundamental problem in physical network design optimisation, and has numerous applications, including the design of telecommunications or transport networks for the problem in the Euclidean plane (the $l_2$ metric), and the physical design of microchips for the problem in the rectilinear plane (the $l_1$ metric)~\cite{hwang-1992}.

 Gilbert~\cite{gilbert-1967} proposed a generalisation of the SMT problem whereby symmetric non-negative \emph{flows} are assigned between each pair of terminals.
-The aim is to find a least cost network interconnecting the terminals, where each edge has an associated total flow such that the flow conditions between terminals are satisfied, and Steiner points satisfy Kirchhoff's rule (ie, the net incoming and outgoing flows at each Steiner point are equal).
+The aim is to find a least cost network interconnecting the terminals, where each edge has an associated total flow such that the flow conditions between terminals are satisfied, and Steiner points satisfy Kirchhoff's rule (ie, the net incoming and outgoing flows demanded from each Steiner point are equal).
 The cost of an edge is its length multiplied by a non-negative \emph{weight}.
-The weight is determined by a given function of the total flow being routed through that edge, where the function satisfies a number of conditions.
+The weight is determined by a given function of the total flow being routed through that edge, where the weight function satisfies conditions such as being non-negative, non-decreasing, triangular and concave.
+These conditions will be made explicit in Section~2.2.
 The \emph{Gilbert network problem} (GNP) asks for a minimum-cost network spanning a given set of terminals with given flow demands and a given weight function.

 A variation on this problem that we will show to be a special case of the GNP occurs when the terminals consist of $n$ sources and a unique sink, and all flows not between a source and the sink are zero.
 This problem is of intrinsic interest as a natural restriction of the GNP; it is also of interest for its many applications to areas such as drainage networks~\cite{lee-1976}, gas pipelines~\cite{bhaskaran-1979}, and underground mining networks~\cite{brazil-2000}.